virgili0/Virgilio/content/purgatorio/collect-and-prepare-data/data-preparation.md

 _Best practices and exercises:_ [1](https://www.kaggle.com/jfeng1023/data-cleaning-challenge-scale-and-normalize-data), [2](https://www.quora.com/When-should-you-perform-feature-scaling-and-mean-normalization-on-the-given-data-What-are-the-advantages-of-these-techniques), [3](https://www.quora.com/When-do-I-have-to-do-feature-scaling-in-machine-learning)

-### Text data
+### Types of data

+**Tabular data**

+Also known as columnar or spreadsheet-like data where each column may be a different data type like string, numeric, date, etc. This includes most kinds of data commonly stored in a relational database or tab, or .csv files.

+Such data can then represent categorical, numeric/continuous, time-series data or a mix of all of these in different proportions -- this is the next level of abstraction of such types of data.

+**Text data**

-Just like the above, transformations or preprocessings can be performed on numeric, date or categorical data, similarly text data can also be processed in such a fashion.
+Just as transformations or preprocessings can be performed on numeric, date or categorical data, similarly text data can also be processed in such a fashion.
 Although text data would undergo regex and string transformation processes deemed necessary for the NLP tasks they would be used for thereafter.
+The end result of such processing could be one or or more tabular datasets which could then further be processed like any other tabular dataset (see above section).

+**Image/Video/Audio/Signal data**

+Unlike Tabular or Text data, such data is made up of mostly continuous values.
+The original data would be in binary format in the form of directories of files.
+These files would then be processed and transformed into rows and columns of continuous data with a minority number of categorical or other data types to represent such data, eventually they maybe represented in the tabular format for analysis, processing and training purposes.
+And so these final datasets would go through the same preprocessing like any other tabular data would.

+**Note:** _Not to confuse with the term Time-series data.
+The concept of time-series is the next level of abstraction of this type of data.
+Each of these data type above can be covered in more detail in futher guides at the **Inferno** or **Paradiso** levels and outside the current scope to keep the brevity in understanding of these concepts.
+To catch a glimpse of some of the specific preprocessing or transformation steps that we can do per type of data, see this [resource](https://www.linkedin.com/posts/shivan-kumar_datascience-machinelearning-deeplearning-activity-6732600618751442944-kNRY)._

 ### Data Cleaning Tools
 You're not going to hunt tigers without a rifle!
 You have a ton of tools out there that will help you during the data cleaning process, the one Virgilio wants to suggest you is [this](https://www.analyticsindiamag.com/10-best-data-cleaning-tools-get-data/) open source tool from Google.
 Check [here](https://www.quora.com/What-are-the-best-open-source-data-cleansing-tools-software-available) for more.